NM Department of Health/Population and Community Health/Office of Primary Care and Rural Health

 Top Flex Activities

-The New Mexico Office of Primary Care and Rural Health (OPCRH) collaborates with contractors to support hospitals in their continued shared accountability of patient safety by offering hospital staff, senior leaders, and physicians on-site education regarding their roles in quality, patient safety and process improvement, high-reliability organizations, and team trainings.
-OPCRH also:
+The New Mexico Flex Program is housed in the Office of Primary Care and Rural Health (OPCRH) and collaborates with contractors to support hospitals in their continued shared accountability of patient safety by offering hospital staff, senior leaders, and physicians on-site education regarding their roles in quality, patient safety and process improvement, high-reliability organizations, and team trainings.
+The New Mexico Flex Program also:

 - Provides ongoing quality improvement support to the quality improvement leads through email, phone calls, site visits, or training and education opportunities